 Taught in English.
-A survey of Italian Cinema from the mid-Forties to the present, through some celebrated classics such as Bicycle Thieves by De Sica and La dolce vita by Fellini, but also through less-known works representative of crucial changes in the depiction of gender relations, the Mafia, migration, and the modernization of the country.
-The readings will complement the screenings and help debate questions of socio-cultural context, storytelling, realism, humor, social satire, Hollywood-style and independent filmmaking, etc. Students will be required to attend screenings of films to be discussed.
-Meets with LIT 423.1.
+Survey of Italian cinema since 1945.
+Analyzes major works by Italian directors, considering the evolution of Italian cinema as an art form and a reflection of major social and political problems in post-war Italy.
+Through celebrated classics such as Bicycle Thieves by De Sica and La dolce vita by Fellini, but also through less-known works, explore crucial changes in the depiction of gender relations, the Mafia, migration, and the modernization of the country.
+The readings will complement the screenings and help debate questions of socio-cultural context, storytelling, realism, humor, social satire, Hollywood-style and independent filmmaking, etc. Students will be required to attend screenings of pictures to be discussed.
+Meets with LIT 423.

-Course-related fee: A fee will be billed from Syracuse University to cover the cost of entry fees and cinema tickets for a major international film festival and related costs (2017–2018 fee = $380).
+Course-related fee: A fee will be charged to cover the cost of a study tour to a major international film festival (2018–2019 fee = $350).

 Semesters: Fall, Spring